TheVeiler/Cardian/README.md

 ## To-do

 - Make a proper documentation (using jsdoc or tsdoc maybe?)
+- Add listener for events when Card moved or when CardStorage changed
 - Add unit tests
 - Add support of cjs/import/require